Table of Contents

 I have a road bike that I keep on my porch that I’ll use if I’m planning to do an extended period of deliveries.
 More often than not though, I actually end up making deliveries using my city’s bikeshare system.
 That means I usually don’t even use my own bike to make deliveries.

-“I don’t even need a gym membership anymore.”
+As my brother once told me when I was trying to learn more about Postmates: “I don’t even need a gym membership anymore.”

 How Much Can You Make?